MaartenGr/BERTopic/docs/faq.md

 documents or any other language, `"xlm-r-bert-base-nli-stsb-mean-tokens""` has shown great performance.

 Having said that, I have been getting great performance from the new `stsb-mpnet-base-v2` model in sentence-transformers and I would advise trying it out for **English** documents.
+If you want to use a model that is a bit faster, then I would advise using `paraphrase-MiniLM-L6-v2` instead.

 **SentenceTransformers**
-[SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) work typically quite well and are the preferred models to use.
+[SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models) work typically quite well and are the preferred models to use.
 They are great at generating document embeddings and have several multi-lingual versions available.